AmrMomtaz/K-Means/README.md

 4. Run the jar on hadoop using the following command:
 ```
-$HADOOP_HOME/bin/hadoop jar kmeans.jar KMeans <centroids_file_path> <input_directory_path> <output_directory_path>
+$HADOOP_HOME/bin/hadoop jar kmeans.jar KMeans <centroids_file_path> <input_directory_path>
 ```
-Please note that the centroids and inputs must be uploaded to the hdfs first.
-The output directory be must new and doesn't exist already.
+Please note that the centroids and the input data must be uploaded to the hdfs first.<br>
+<centroids_file_path> is the path of the initial centroids file.<br>
+<input_directory_path> is the path of the input data to be clustered (can be a directory).

 ## Conclusion

-The final centroids of the unparalleled, map-reduce (IDE/Hadoop) and scikit-learn outputs the same centroids after finishing execution.
+The final centroids of the unparalleled, map-reduce (IDE/Hadoop), Spark and scikit-learn outputs the same centroids after finishing execution.

-The map reduce parallel version would work efficiently on a large dataset.
-But if the data is small, the overhead of creating jobs and doing the map, shuffle and reduce jobs overcomes the time of processing the algorithm sequentially.
+The map-reduce & Spark parallel version would work efficiently on a large dataset.
+But if the data is small, the overhead of creating jobs and doing the map, shuffle and reduce jobs or spark jobs would overcome the time of processing the data sequentially (the unparallel version).<br>
+The execution of Spark is much faster than the map-reduce